Logo

 Before proposing any tonality shaking changes, let’s clearly examine the prevailing C-centric view of music.

 1) C is the simplest scale to notate and to read.
-For arbitrary historical reasons, the C major scale has no sharps or flats.
+For arbitrary (well, unexplained) historical reasons, the C major scale has no sharps or flats.
 Only the C scale is pure, unblemished, unfettered and self sufficient, without need of chromatics (sharps or flats) in its key signature.* This single fact that bears enormous weight in C’s sway over A.

 C, the one-and-only unrumpled scale, provides the "standard candle" for defining all other musical structures in field of music theory ... but in short order, because of another huge oddity — that music assigns only seven symbols to identify twelve objects, thereby created a uneven numbering system — music theory tangles terribly, nearly strangling itself by its own gangly throat.